Real Answers by Experienced Professionals.

 - At least 2 shareholders

 - Decision as to ownership.
-Do you want to restrict the type of business you can do by owning the company 100% of the company or do you want more flexibility by having part of the company owned by a Malaysian.
+Do you want to restrict the type of business you can do by owning 100% of the company?
+Or do you want more flexibility in the products and services it sells by having part of the company owned by a Malaysian?

 The following section is on Malaysian Incorporation, in general, regardless of foreign or local ownership.